A Short List of Forest Facts for Kids

 To help you get the conversation started, we put together some fun forest facts to share with all of the kids in your life!
 And if you're looking for even more kid-friendly and teacher-friendly resources about forests, check out our T.R.E.E.S.
 School Program.

-Read on For our list of 11 Forest Facts for Kids
+11 Forest Facts for Kids

-1. FORESTS: MORE THAN A COLLECTION OF TREES
+1. MORE THAN A COLLECTION OF TREES

 OK, let's start at the beginning: what exactly is a forest?
 Simply put, a forest is an area of land that's dominated by trees and undergrowth vegetation.
 But forests are also so much more than trees: depending on the type of forest and where in the world they are, they can have clear rivers to swim in, big rocks to climb, bright wildflowers to sniff, and more!